 The Physical Education curriculum is innovative and progressive.
 Through movement, students will develop the knowledge and skills that promote a well-balanced and holistic lifestyle.
-Learning takes place in a positive and inclusive environment.
-The aim of the Physical Education curriculum is to engage and extend students Physical Fitness, Skill Acquisition, Self Esteem, Cognitive Processing and Social Skill development as a means of promoting lifelong participation in physical activity.
+The aim of the Physical Education curriculum is to engage and extend students’ Physical Fitness, Skill Acquisition, Self Esteem, Cognitive Processing and Social Skill development as a means of promoting lifelong participation in physical activity.
+Physical Education is a compulsory subject for all students unless exempt for medical reasons with a medical certificate.

 The Curriculum focus varies for each year group.

-Year 7 - Students participate in a variety of units that focus specifically on the development of particular skills.
-These skills are developed through modified games and cooperative learning tasks.
+Year 7 - Students participate in a variety of units that focus on the development of fundamental motor skills.
+These skills include throwing, catching, kicking, striking and accuracy and are developed through modified games and cooperative learning tasks.

-Year 9 - Sport Education.
+Year 9 - Students participate in Sport Education.
 Students learn about all facets of a sporting competition.
-The students develop and implement all aspects of the competition.
+The students develop and implement all aspects of the competition including Sports Board, Scorers, Media Officers, Coaches, Captains and Equipment Officers.
+The sports played are new and modern sports, challenging students to further develop their movement skills.

 Year 10 - Community and Leisure.
 Students learn about and access various activities that are available for the general community in combination with other traditional, sport based Physical Education units.